Guy Benson: Personal life

-Benson's little brother is actor, writer, and director James Benson.
 Guy Benson came out as gay in May 2015 by announcing in advance of publication that his new book, End of Discussion, would include a footnote: "Guy here.
 So, I'm gay."
-Benson told an interviewer that "gay rights is not something that dominates my attentions - or my passions."
+Benson told an interviewer that "gay rights is not something that dominates my attentions — or my passions."
+He describes himself as a Christian, patriotic American, free-market conservative who happens to be gay, noting how low his sexual orientation ranks in his personal priorities.

 In September 2019, Benson married Adam Wise.
 On November 25, 2023, Benson and Wise welcomed a son via a surrogate.

-Benson is an avid New Jersey Devils fan.
+In October 2025, Benson announced on his radio program that he had been diagnosed with invasive melanoma.
+The cancer was detected at an early stage, surgically excised, and required no additional treatment beyond the procedure.

+Benson's younger brother is actor, writer, and director James Benson.